Arenas Require Agility—And Agility Starts with Value Streams

 What that means for commerce:

-• Modularity over dependency: Processes consist of clearly defined, combinable components.
+- Modularity over dependency: Value Streams consist of clearly defined, combinable components.

-• Transparency over black boxes: Everyone involved can see how processes work—no hidden code.
+- Transparency over black boxes: Everyone involved can see how value streams work—no hidden code.

-Ownership over handoffs: Business teams can model, manage, and adapt their own processes.
+- Ownership over handoffs: Business teams can model, manage, and adapt their own value streams.

 And this doesn’t work with ticketing systems or multi-week projects.
-It requires visual process modeling, No- and Low-Code tools—embedded in an architecture designed for change.
+It requires visual value stream modeling, No- and Low-Code tools—embedded in an architecture designed for change.

 Agility isn’t an IT issue!
 It’s a leadership decision